inumerics/calculator/readme.md

-# Parser Generator
+# Parser Generators

-A parser generator simplifies the development of programs such as calculators and compilers by writing the source code for parsing input text.
-The generator takes a user defined grammar and builds tables that define which functions to call while reading the input.
-These tables along with the user provided functions are then compiled together to build the final program.
+A parser generator simplifies the development of programs, such as calculators and compilers, by generating the source code needed for parsing input text.
+The generator accepts a user-defined grammar and constructs tables which dictate which functions to invoke while processing the input.
+These tables, combined with user-provided functions, are then compiled to produce the final program.

-A common way to define a context free grammar is the Backus-Naur Form.
-The grammar is defined by two types of symbols: terminals and nonterminals.
-The terminals are shown in quotes and are defined by a regular expression.
-The nonterminals are a sequence of symbols known as a production rule.
-The following text is an example grammar for a four function calculator.
+A popular method for defining a context-free grammar is the Backus-Naur Form.
+This grammar is characterized by two types of symbols: terminals and nonterminals.
+Terminals are enclosed in quotes and are represented by regular expressions, while nonterminals consist of sequences of symbols known as production rules.
+Below is an example grammar for a four-function calculator.

 ```
 'num'<Expr>  [0-9]+     &scan_num;